 - for the administration of justice;

-- to pursue the legitimate interests of the data controller unless prejudicial to the interests of the individual.
+- to pursue the legitimate interests of the Data Controller unless prejudicial to the interests of the individual.

 Sensitive personal data processed must meet at least one of the conditions of Schedule 2 (above).
-In addition, it must also satisfy one of the conditions of Schedule 3 of the Act.
+In addition, it must also satisfy one of the conditions of Schedule 3 of the Regulation.
 The conditions of Schedule 3 can be summarised as follows:

 - with explicit consent;

-- exercising or performing any right or legal obligation conferred or imposed on the data controller in the context of employment;
+- exercising or performing any right or legal obligation conferred or imposed on the Data Controller in the context of employment;

 - to protect the vital interests of the individual where consent cannot be given or is unreasonably withheld;

-- by certain non profit bodies in the course of their legitimate activities;
+- by certain non-profit bodies in the course of their legitimate activities;

 - where the information has manifestly been made public;